-In addition to responsibilities associated with provincial elections, the OCEO works cooperatively with federal, provincial and municipal governments in the sharing of information relative to the maintenance of an accurate, comprehensive and up-to-date permanent list of electors.
+In addition to the responsibilities associated with provincial elections, the OCEO works cooperatively with federal, provincial and municipal governments in the sharing of information relative to the maintenance of an accurate, comprehensive and up-to-date permanent list of electors.
 These initiatives are supplemented by promotional activities aimed at encouraging voter registration.

-The relatively small permanent staff of the OCEO is dependent on and appreciative of the work contributed by a large number of temporary office employees and electoral field staff employed before, during, and after electoral events.
+The relatively small permanent staff of the OCEO is dependent on and appreciative of the work contributed by a large number of temporary office employees and electoral field staff employed before, during and after electoral events.

-The OCEO employs 13 permanent staff members.
-Of these 13, ten are women and three are men.
+The OCEO employs 12 permanent staff members.
+Of these 12, seven are women, four are men, and one position is currently vacant.

-For the fiscal year ending March 31, 2012, the operating budget for the office was \$5,691,600.
+For the fiscal year ending March 21, 2013, the operating budget for the office was \$1,422,700.

 The OCEO is located at 39 Hallett Crescent, St. John's, in the O'Leary Industrial Park.
-The telephone number is 729-0712 and the fax number is 729-0679.
+The telephone number is 729-0712 (1-877-729-7987 toll-free) and the fax number is 729-0679.
 The Elections Newfoundland and Labrador website (www.elections.gov.nl.ca) provides information about the OCEO itself, as well as information for electors about the voting process.